 What is LLM SEO?

-For a wider foundation beyond citations, AI SEO explains how AI-driven signals affect research, structure, and optimization decisions across search environments.
+For a wider foundation, AI SEO covers how AI signals affect research, structure, and optimization decisions across search environments.

 LLM SEO extends beyond a single platform.
 Your content needs to rank across multiple AI search engines including Perplexity, Gemini, Claude, and emerging platforms like Google AI Mode and Meta AI.